wellcometrust/pathways/docs/md/docs.md

-# Pathways - A guide
+# Digital Stories - A guide

 The pathways project, I like to think, is a sort of 'short-form journalism' partially inspired by the NYTimes long-form journalism pieces and other interactive ‘scroll enhanced’ sites.
-A 'Pathway' is a collection of, usually, around 5 or 6 stories/modules.
-Each module is made up of panels, each being, in effect, a chapter or scene (the naming conventions throughout are a little flexible).
+A 'Pathway' is a collection of, usually, around 5 or 6 stories or 'modules'.
+Each module is made up of panels, each of these being, in effect, a chapter or scene of the story.

-A full Pathway is defined by an Introduction page, an assumed 6 stories/modules and then a credits page
+A full Pathway is defined by an Introduction page, an assumed 6 stories/modules and then a credits page.

-A story/module is defined by an introductory start panel, followed a sequence of 1 or more panels which ‘fix’ to the screen and cross fade between each other and trigger actions, then end with the library layer and teaser for the next module.
+A module is defined by an introductory start panel, followed a sequence of 1 or more panels which ‘fix’ to the screen and cross fade between each other and trigger actions, then end with the library layer and teaser for the next module.

-This is the intended structure for all Pathways current and future and the system is built to reflect this.
-Any deviations may require potentially significant rewriting of parts of the code and are out of scope of the project.

 ##	Creating Pathways

-This tool, while useful in the development of a Pathway, is in no way necessary.
+In the development of the Pathways project, an internal tool was created by Clearleft to speed up iteration and workflow.
+This tool has now become an integral part of the project, but while useful in the development of a Pathway, is in no way necessary.
 It is the layout and setup of the HTML which triggers the corresponding JavaScript to make up a module and that is what we shall cover first.

 It should be noted that Pathway modules are very much art directed and, thus, bespoke.
 As such, there are only so many reusable patterns, which are mostly structural.
 Once the basic structure is in place and the JavaScript is able to do its thing, it’s up to you to hook into the ‘engine’ to accomplish the per-panel effects.